 Your views count

 The nursery regularly provides parents with information regarding the nursery through newsletters and posters.
-We also regularly seek the views of our parents through questionnaires, and use of our suggestion box.
-If however you, as a parent, have any concerns or questions about the nursery we operate an ‘open-door’ policy.
+We also regularly seek the views of our parents through questionnaires, and via daily discussions.
+If, however you, as a parent, have any concerns or questions about the nursery we operate an ‘open-door’ policy.
 We are committed to working together to resolve any problems or worries about a child or the care that they receive.